 Thus, in looking at the policy option to maximize the government’s objective when issuing domestic debt instruments, it is necessary to pay attention to associated risks as part of the debt management strategy.

-Young Professionals, Macroeconomics Department
+By William Musili and Silvanus Opiyo, Young Professionals, Macroeconomics Department

 Others consists of pre-1997 overdraft, tax reserve certificates and commercial bank advances